johashei/matplatex/README.md

 ## Installation

-For the development version, clone this directory, cd into it and run
+The matplatex package is on PyPI and can be installed with
 ```
-pip install .
+pip install matplatex
 ```

 ### Requirements: